 - Fixed remuneration relates to amounts for/paid during the financial year. - Variable remuneration relates to the communicated cash and equity values (fair value) for the financial year.

-No guaranteed bonuses, sign-on awards or termination/severance payments11 have been paid/granted/awarded in the financial years 2017 and 2016 to Senior Management and Key Personnel for the ANZ HK branch.
+No guaranteed bonuses, sign-on awards or termination/severance payments12 have been paid/granted/awarded in the financial years 2018 and 2017 to Senior Management and Key Personnel for the ANZ HK branch.

-11 Includes non-contractual items only.
+12 Non-contractual items.